position Associate Head Coach

-A second team All-American during her time with the Scarlet and Gray, Capuzzi led the team with 42 goals, 52 draw controls, 38 ground balls and 31 caused turnovers in 2012.
+A Second Team All-American during her time with the Scarlet and Gray, Capuzzi led the Buckeyes with 42 goals, 52 draw controls, 38 ground balls and 31 caused turnovers in 2012.
 She is third in career draws (166) and owns two of the Top 10 single-season records in that category.

 Following her playing days, Capuzzi remained with the program for the 2013 and 2014 seasons as an assistant coach.
 She served as the Buckeyes’ offensive coordinator and draw specialist.
 In 2014, Capuzzi helped Ohio State finish 13-7 and earn an at-large bid to the NCAA Tournament.

 Over her six seasons at Navy, the Midshipmen won 80 games and in 2017 became the first Service Academy team from a women’s sport to advance to the NCAA Final Four.
 Navy won Patriot League titles in 2017 and ’18 and registered at least 13 wins in every full season it played during Capuzzi’s tenure.